marioortizmanero/nullderef.com/content/blog/rust-parameters/index.md

 The code for the different approaches can be found [here](https://github.com/marioortizmanero/rust-optional-params).
 Bear in mind that there are a lot of different ways to implement the approaches, as I explained in this post.
-You can discuss about it at the [reddit thread](https://www.reddit.com/r/rust/comments/j8p6fx/optional_parameters_in_rust).
+You can discuss it at the [reddit thread](https://www.reddit.com/r/rust/comments/j8p6fx/optional_parameters_in_rust).

 This was one of my first blog posts, so please let me know what you think about